 Employers will need to report and claim for a minimum period of 7 consecutive calendar days

 The Job Support Scheme, which was set to replace the CJRS on Sunday 1st November, has been postponed indefinitely, along with the Job Retention Bonus (as mentioned above)

 Neither the employer nor the employee needs to have previously used the CJRS

-Employees must be on an employer’s PAYE payroll (i.e. an RTI submission to HMRC) by 23:59 30th October 2020, however, this will change from May 2021 - see below
+Currently, employees must be on an employer’s PAYE payroll (i.e. an RTI submission to HMRC) by 23:59 30th October 2020, however, this will change from May 2021 - see below

-Once again, you should get agreement to furlough in writing with employees as the scheme will continue to be audited by HMRC – please speak to Embrace HR to ensure you get the right documentation in place if you do need to furlough staff, whether part or full time
+Once again, you should get the employee's agreement to furlough them in writing as the scheme will continue to be audited by HMRC – please speak to Embrace HR to ensure you get the right documentation in place if you do need to furlough staff, whether part or full time

 The government's furlough scheme pages continue to be intermittently updated - the new scheme largely follows the first scheme, with the key exception being the change of dates in who can be eligible - this was changed in October to include anyone that was already reported as on the payroll on 30th October, and has now been changed again - For periods from 1 May 2021 onwards, eligible employees who were employed and on PAYE payroll on 2 March 2021 will be able to be claimed for.

-There is one other, more unfortunate, change in that the Job Retention Bonus – set to be paid for employers who kept people on furlough until the end of January at a rate of £1,000 per employer has now been shelved indefinitely.
+Unfortunately, the Job Retention Bonus – set to be paid for employers who kept people on furlough until the end of January at a rate of £1,000 per employer has been shelved indefinitely.
 We may see its return as HMRC have said that “An alternative retention incentive will be put in place at the appropriate time”, but as we know, nothing is guaranteed these days.
 We have already spoken to clients who are very frustrated by this as it had been built into budgeting plans.

 You may find the following page a useful starting point if you’re looking at what else might be available for your business: